rupali317/social-links-profile-main/README.md

 ### What I learned

 - Understood the concepts/importance related to `noreferrer` and `noopener`.
-Opening a link as a target blank forms a connection between child tab (new tab) and parent tab (old tab) where the the new tab has access to the information from the old tab.
-Without the `noopener` the new tab can redirect the old tab to a malicious site via modifying `window.opener.location`. `window.opener.location` will target the old tab.
+Opening a link as a target blank forms a connection between child tab (new tab) and parent tab (old tab) where the new tab has access to the information from the old tab.
+Without the `noopener` the new tab can redirect the old tab to a malicious site by modifying `window.opener.location`, which will target the old tab.
 Without the `noreferrer`, the new tab has access to the old tab's URL and can have access to sensitive information.
-However some browsers may have these in-built values without requiring us to explicitly state the values.
+However some browsers may have these protections in-built without requiring us to explicitly state the values.

 ```html
 <a